Glenda Page (MSc, UKCP Reg, MBACP Accred) Psychotherapy, Counselling & Clinical Supervision in Guildford near Woking and Weybridge

 MY FEES

-I see clients from 9:30am Monday to Wednesday.
-I offer supervision on Thursdays and I have no availability on Fridays.
+I see clients from 9:30am Tuesday and Wedneday.
+I offer supervision on Thursdays.
+I have very limited availability on Mondays and I have no availability on Fridays.

 INDIVIDUALS session fees (youth or adult):